Rules & Etiquette

 We’d love to see you!

 Rules, Policies and Etiquette

 The club is run by a committee which is elected at the Annual General Meeting in June.
 The committee is made up of President, Vice President, Treasurer and Secretary and four committee members, including Walks Coordinator, Newsletter Editor, Social Secretary and an Ordinary Member.
-The committee meets two weeks prior to the club night; all members are welcome to attend committee meetings.
+The committee meets two weeks prior to the club night.

 As stated in the attached Club Rules our aims are: